• Home

 Lesson 8 and 9.

 The industrialisation and mechanisation of warfare continues apace and the nature of war moves from the static trenches to the blitzkrieg of aircraft and tanks.
+Again what are most important examples?

 Again new ideas are important: communism and fascism and their political totalitarian states.
 Why does 'total war' change the ethics of war?
 Are any more individuals important?